Marketing is full of probabilities

 Marketing is one of those fields where, even after 20 years of experience, you might still not know exactly how to do it right.
 That’s because marketing touches every part of the business from understanding your customer’s story to…

-After getting hit by Google’s algorithm changes, many content creators and entrepreneurs have started relearning the basics of marketing.
-Before the algorithm shifts, most didn’t prioritize email marketing — a risky move given how volatile the content business can…
+After getting hit by Google’s algorithm changes, many content creators and entrepreneurs have gone back to relearn the basics of marketing.
+Before these shifts, most didn’t prioritize email marketing—not an ideal move given how volatile the content business can…

 Selling is straightforward until no one replies.
 Marketing is straightforward until you don’t get any results.
 Copywriting is straightforward until no one reads your copy.
 SEO is straightforward until Google pulls the plug.
 Real learning starts when you keep…